nasa/astrobee/doc/general_documentation/adding_a_command.md

-\page adding_a_command.md Adding a ground command to the Astrobee FSW
+\page adding_a_command Adding a ground command to the Astrobee FSW

 # Introduction